replicatedhq/kots/README.md

 ```

 ### `kots upload`
-The `upload` command will upload a directory with an upstream, base and overlays directory to a kotsdm server.
+The `upload` command will upload a directory with an upstream, base and overlays directory to a kotsadm server.

 ```
 kubectl kots upload ~/elasticsearch